Our Commitment to Diversity

 - 2012 Recipient: PSALA Achievements in Diversity Award.
 The Puget Sound Chapter of the Association of Legal Administrators (PSALA) honored Riddell Williams as one of two 2012 recipients of the Achievements in Diversity award.
 Each year the PSALA presents this award to a law firm within the Chapter's membership that has demonstrated exceptional achievements in diversity within the firm.

-- On October 18, 2012, Riddell Williams celebrated the 23rd Annual Gala of the Asian Bar Association of Washington (ABAW) and the Asian Bar Association of Washington Student Scholarship Foundation (ABAWSSF).
+- In October 2012, Riddell Williams celebrated the 23rd Annual Gala of the Asian Bar Association of Washington (ABAW) and the Asian Bar Association of Washington Student Scholarship Foundation (ABAWSSF).
 Once again, Keith Seo was the Master of Ceremonies (the third year in a row).

 - Riddell Williams associate Keith Seo has been highlighted in an article posted in the Northwest Asian Weekly: Legal uncertainty — Are Asian Americans rethinking the law?